roobo/docs/OS/motion.md

 1. JointMotionRequest.setJoint(), select the joint.
 2. JointMotionRequest.setAngel(), set the degree to move.
 3. JointMotionRequest.setSpeed(), set the max moving speed, the unit is degree per second.
-4. JointMotionRequest.setAcceleration, set the acceleration of moving.
+4. JointMotionRequest.setAcceleration(), set the acceleration of moving.

 # MotionSample
 ### MotionSdk